 Pros and Cons of Stamped Concrete

 There are many choices when it comes to flooring materials.
 So is stamped concrete right for your project?
-Its main benefit is it’s durable and long-lasting, and there are myriad ways to customize it.
+Its main benefit is durability and long life, and there are myriad ways to customize it.
 And if it’s treated with texture or another non-skid additive, it can be a safe, slip-resistant surface.
 Stamped concrete is also a design feature that will enhance your home value, yet it’s generally more affordable than brick or stone.

 A downside to stamped concrete is you typically can’t DIY the project, as it takes a certain level of expertise.
 It’s also recommended to reseal concrete every two to five years to keep it looking its best.
 Moreover, if the concrete ever cracks, it can be difficult to repair and you might not be able to match the stamped pattern to the rest of the slab.